|Altrincham Electric Railway Preservation Society|

 Photo – J D Darby

 A few months after their withdrawal, two centre trailer coaches were purchased by the AERPS for preservation.
 They were moved to the Yorkshire Dales Railway (now Embsay & Bolton Abbey Railway) at Embsay near Skipton.
-Their arrival enabled the line to introduce a passenger service.
-After several years, the air braked coaches which lacked vacuum braking, could no longer be used on passenger trains.
-Stored in the open, their condition soon began to deteriorate.
 In 1983 the coaches were transferred to the Midland Railway Centre (now Midland Railway-Butterley) at Butterley in Derbyshire.
-More information on the Coaches page.
+See the Coaches page for more information.

 The Society is also a member of the Heritage Railway Association.